 - I will keep writing even in the mundane-seeming spaces.

 - I will keep writing even though I know my five year old will draw huge art on top of it, causing me to have to acquire a skill of “finding my own work.”
 (I don’t resent these things anymore!)

 - I will keep writing even when my “planned” day doesn’t pan out to my preference.

-- I will keep writing even when I feel like I have zero authority to write.
+- I will keep writing even when I feel inadequate.

-- I will keep on writing even when I can’t see the fruits from it.
+- I will keep on writing even when the results do not seem glittery.